 - A CPA is a transaction teammate — not a market valuator, but indispensable on the team

-- An M&A broker delivers a market valuation — tested through a competitive process with real buyers
+- A business broker delivers a market valuation — tested through a competitive process with real buyers

 - The right question isn't "who's best" — it's "which mandate do I need to hand off"